jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 ### Reorder Buffer size

 This is the number of entries in the **r**e**o**rder **b**uffer (ROB).
-This will constrain the number of instructions which can be "in flight" in the processor.
+This will constrain the number of instructions that can be "in flight" in the processor.
 In the constructor of `HW3O3CPU` this attribute is named as `rob_size`.

 ### Number of physical registers

 This is the number of registers in the *physical register file*.
-A processor renames architecture registers to physical registers to resolve false dependences.
+A processor renames architecture registers to physical registers to resolve false dependencies.
-It also tracks true dependences (read-after-write) in the register file.
+It also tracks true dependencies (read-after-write) in the register file.
 To learn more about register renaming, read up on [Tomasulo's algorithm](https://en.wikipedia.org/wiki/Tomasulo%27s_algorithm).

 `HW3O3CPU` has two physical register files.